Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 Here’s what you can do:

-• Opt for routine blood screening, especially if your dog is a predisposed breed
+• Opt for routine bloodwork, especially if your dog is a predisposed breed

-• Pay attention to small behavioral or physical changes as your dog speaks through their actions
+• Pay attention to small behavioral or weight changes as your dog speaks through their actions

 Is Hypothyroidism Linked to Other Health Problems?